 Larissa R. Boz is an associate in the Labor & Employment Law Department.
+She is currently on client secondment.

 While attending Duke University School of Law, she served as managing editor of Law and Contemporary Problems.
 She also held several positions on the executive board of the Duke Bar Association and was selected to mentor first-year students as a LEAD fellow.
 Larissa was actively involved in the Duke Law Innocence Project and continued her exoneration work in the Wrongful Convictions Clinic.
 During that time, she made significant contributions to the investigation and Motion for Appropriate Relief that led to the 2016 exoneration of a client who had been wrongfully incarcerated for 23 years.